magefile/mage/site/content/howitworks/_index.en.md

 generation overhead.
 As of Mage 1.3.0, the version of Go used to compile the binary is also used in the hash.

+When no magefiles are found in the current directory, Mage traverses upwards through the path attempting to find any magefiles.

 ## Binary Cache

 Compiled magefile binaries are stored in $HOME/.magefile.
 This location can be